 In 2020, the rail supply industry will work to be a driving force behind the Green Deal.
 UNIFE sees this whole-of-society undertaking as a meaningful opportunity to contribute to the EU’s existential fight against climate change.
 UNIFE is hopeful, going in to 2020, as we believe that the EC’s expressed desire to confront climate change presents unique opportunities for both the rail supply industry’s growth and the future of our planet.

 Philippe Citroën joined UNIFE in 2011.
 He began his career as Transport Advisor at the French Permanent Representation to the EU, then becoming Member of the Cabinet of the French Transport Minister in 1990.
 In 1993, he became Manager and Chief of Staff at RATP Paris, and joined the SNCF as Strategy Director in 1999.
 Prior to assuming his position at UNIFE, he served for eight years as CEO of Systra – one of the world’s leading public transport engineering companies.
 Philippe is a graduate of Paris II University in Public Law, holds a Diploma from the Paris Institute of Political Studies (Sciences Po) and studied at the Ecole Nationale d’Administration (ENA), where he also lectured about rail and urban transport.
 Philippe is a member of the Global Railway Review editorial advisory board.

-Community of European Railway and Infrastructure Companies (CER), European Commission, European Environment Agency (EEA), European Union, European Union Agency for Railways (ERA), Shift2Rail Joint Undertaking (S2R JU), UNIFE
+Community of European Railway and Infrastructure Companies (CER), European Commission (EC), European Environment Agency (EEA), European Union (EU), European Union Agency for Railways (ERA), Shift2Rail Joint Undertaking (S2R JU), UNIFE